-The 2014 performance metrics under the Annual Incentive Plan were comprised of two components, operating income and free cash flow.
+The 2015 performance metrics under the Annual Incentive Plan were comprised of two components, operating income and free cash flow.
 These components were weighted 70% and 30%, respectively.
 Historically, operating income has always been a component under the Annual Incentive Plan and has always been weighted 70%.
 This weighting reflects the Compensation Committee's belief that any incentive compensation should be driven principally by the Company's profitability.
 Our management is given discretion to recommend what performance metric or metrics will comprise the remaining 30% of the annual bonus opportunity.
 This allows our management to select a metric or metrics that reflect the current focus of our business, which are then submitted by the Chief Executive Officer to the Compensation Committee for approval.
-Management's decision to recommend free cash flow for 2014 was based on its use of free cash flow as a primary measure of our profitability and our ability to pay dividends and its view that free cash flow is influenced to a lesser degree by factors below the operating profit level than some other performance measures.
-Our Chief Executive Officer has a target bonus level of 100% of his base salary.
-Each other named executive officer has a target bonus level of 75% of his annual base salary.
-The total payout under the Annual Incentive Plan was subject to an overall cap of 150% of annual salary for our Chief Executive Officer's (accept with respect to his own Annual Incentive Plan payout) collective experience, business judgment levels were based on its members' and our Chief Executive Officer's (except with respect to his own Annual Incentive Plan payout) collective experience, business judgment and experiences in recruiting and retaining executives, to be a competitive level of annual incentive compensation to provide appropriate incentives and retention.
-See below for a detailed discussion of our performance metrics and the calculation of payouts for 2014.
+Management's decision to recommend free cash flow for 2015 was based on its use of free cash flow as a primary measure of our profitability and our ability to pay dividends and its view that free cash flow is influenced to a lesser degree by factors below the operating profit level than some other performance measures.
+Our Chief Executive Officer has a target bonus level of 75% of his annual base salary.
+The total payout under the Annual Incentive Plan was subject to an overall cap of 150% of annual salary for our Chief Executive Officer and 125% of annual base salary for each other named executive officer.
+These target potential payment levels were at or above the 75th percentile of the Peer Group for all of our executive officers, but these potential payment levels were based on what the Compensation Committee believed, based on its members' and our Chief Executive Officer's (except with respect to his own Annual Incentive Plan payout) collective experience, business judgment and experiences in recruiting and retaining executives, to be a competitive level of annual incentive compensation to provide appropriate incentives and retention.
+See below for a detailed discussion of our performance metrics and the calculation of payouts for 2015.

-For the year ending December 31, 2014, we paid out 150.0% of base salary to our Chief Executive Officer and 125.0% of base salary to our other named executive officers.
-The payout to our Chief Executive Officer was comprised of 105% and 45% payouts for the operating income and free cash flow metrics, respectively.
-The payouts to the other named executive officers were comprised of 87.5% and 37.5% for the operating income and free cash flow metrics, respectively.
+For the year ending December 31, 2015, we paid out a bonus equal to 148.6% of base salary to our Chief Executive Officer and bonuses equal to 123.6% of base salary to our other named executive officers.
+The payout to our Chief Executive Officer was comprised of 105.0% and 43.6% payouts for the operating income and free cash flow metrics, respectively.
+The payouts to the other named executive officers were comprised of 87.5% and 36.1% for the operating income and free cash flow metrics, respectively.